(C) Provisions

 The Expected Rate of Return on Plan Assets is determined considering several applicable factors, mainly the composition of Plan Assets held, assessed risks, historical results of return on Plan Assets and the Company's policy for Plan Assets Management.

-DWN-98/3 (KG-D6) entitles the Company to recover.
+33.3 The Government of India ("GoI"), disallowed certain costs which the Production Sharing Contract ("PSC"), relating to Block KG-DWN-98/3 ("KG D6") entitles the Company to recover.
 The Company maintains that the Contractor is entitled to recover all of its costs under the terms of the PSC and there are no provisions that entitle the GOI to disallow the recovery of any Contract Cost.
 The Company referred the issue to arbitration with GOI for resolution of disputes.
-The demand from the GOI of $ 165 million (C 1,373 crore) being the Company's share (total demand $ 247 million - C 2,060 crore) towards additional Profit Petroleum has been considered as contingent liability in the financial statements for the year ended 31st March, 2024.
+The matter is presently at the stage of Final Hearing as part of arbitration proceedings.
+The demand from the GOI of $ 165 million (for C 1,407 crore) being the Company's share (total demand $ 247 million - C 2,111 crore) towards additional Profit Petroleum has been considered as contingent liability as on 31st March 2025.

-In supersession of the Ministry's Gazette notification no. 22011/3/2012-ONG.D.V. dated 10th January, 2014, the GOI notified the New Domestic Natural Gas Pricing Guidelines, 2014 on 26th October, 2014.
-The GOI had directed the Company to instruct customers to deposit differential revenue on gas sales from D1D3 field on account of the prices determined under the guidelines converted to NCV basis and the prevailing price prior to 1st November, 2014 ($ 4.205 per MMBTU) to be credited to the gas pool account maintained by GAIL (India) Limited.
-The amount so deposited by customer to Gas Pool Account is C 295 crore (net) as at 31st March, 2024.
-Revenue has been recognized at the GOI notified prices on GCV basis, in respect of gas quantities sold from D1D3 field from 1st November, 2014.
+In supersession of the Ministry's Gazette notification no. 22011/3/2012-ONG.D.V. dated 10th January 2014, the GOI notified the New Domestic Natural Gas Pricing Guidelines, 2014 on 26th October 2014.
+The GOI had directed the Company to instruct customers to deposit differential revenue on gas sales from D1D3 field on account of the prices determined under the guidelines converted to NCV basis and the prevailing price prior to 1st November 2014 ($ 4.205 per MMBTU) to be credited to the gas pool account maintained by GAIL (India) Limited.
+The amount so deposited by customer to Gas Pool Account is C 295 crore (net) as at 31th March 2025.
+Revenue has been recognised at the GoI notified prices on GCV basis, in respect of gas quantities sold from D1D3 field from 1st November 2014.
 This amount in the Gas Pool Account has also been challenged under cost recovery arbitration and is pending adjudication.

 (b) Arbitration was initiated by BG Exploration and Production India Limited and the Company (together the Claimants) against GOI under the PSCs for Panna - Mukta and Tapti blocks due to difference in interpretation of certain

-Considering the complexity of above issues, we represent that, the Company is of the view that any attempt for quantification of possible exposure to the Company will have an effect of prejudicing Company's legal position in the ongoing arbitration/ litigations.
+Considering the complexity of above issues, the Company is of the view that any attempt for quantification of possible exposure to the Company will have an effect of prejudicing Company's legal position in the ongoing arbitration/ litigations.
 Moreover, the Company considers above demand/disputes as remote.

 The following financial information represents the amounts included in Intangible Assets under Development relating to activity associated with the exploration for and evaluation of oil and gas resources.